SaiRaghavendraM/Battle_Ship_/readme.md

 ```
 Welcome to Battle Ship
-There is a battleship hidden in this board.
+There's a hidden battleship somewhere on this board.
 Enter your row and column guesses to sink it!

 O O O O